giorgiasampo/Foodata/README.md

 - the major productors in the agriculture sector are: 1.
 France, 2.
 Germany, 3.
 Poland, 4.
 Romania, 5.
 Italy
 - instead, in the livestock products sector: 1.
 Germany, 2.
 France, 3.
 Poland 4.
 Netherlands, 5.
 Italy, 6.
 Denmark, 7.
 Ireland

-It is important to notice that Ireland is only at seventh position as livestock producer and it covers an even lower position for what concearns agricultural sector.
+It is important to notice that Ireland is only at seventh position as livestock producer and it covers an even lower position for what concerns agricultural sector.
 The fact that in ten years this Country produced the majority of pollutants in Europe (490 tonnes circa) is relevant in our graphs.
 Probably the pollution there is not strictly related to the food production, a question that goes beyond our study.
 Also Portugal is one of the most polluted countries in these 10 years, but the production values are not relevant.

 If we consider the most productive States, Germany, France and Italy recorded quite high greenhouse pollution values.
 A bright spot is Cyprus with a negative value on emissions (-66 tonnes), but also one of the less productive countries in Europe.